quianalytics/WarRoom-Frontend/PLAN.md

 - Setup flow: `lib/features/setup/setup_screen.dart` is a simple stateful view that prepares query params for the draft route, including CPU speed selection and trade tuning.
 Team labels are colored by team brand.
+- Setup includes a Saved Drafts action in the app bar that opens a bottom sheet with history entries, resume-from-pick, rename, and clear actions.
 - Draft recap: `lib/features/draft/ui/draft_recap_screen.dart` shows user picks with per-pick grades and an overall class grade, plus a trade history section filtered by the selected team.
 The recap screen can share or save a screenshot